Fall Speakers 2022

 BNY Mellon

-Bob Savage runs Americas FX Sales for BNY Mellon.
+Bob Savage is head of markets strategy and insights for BNY Mellon.
 He joined the firm in April 2019 adding to his 30+ years of experience in the industry.
 He is an foreign exchange thought leader writing about markets daily throughout his career and actively speaking at conferences and events.
 Bob has a broad set of experience from the variety of roles he’s held across in the industry, from the hedge fund space (FX Concepts and IKOS), to the sell-side (with more than 20 years at Goldman Sachs both as a FX trader and as an MD running institutional FX sales), as a consultant (McKinsey) and most recently at a quant-based FX advisory (CC Track Solutions).

 Mazen Issa